 Ortho-k lenses provide a solution to this cycle of worsening myopia by slowing down or even stopping this unnatural growth of the eye.

 More is at stake than correcting vision: People with moderate (-3.25 to -5.00 D) and high myopia (greater than -5.00 D) have a significantly higher risk for vision-threatening conditions as cataracts, glaucoma, retinal detachment and myopic macular degeneration later in life.

 More than a quarter of the world’s population now has myopia, and half of all people are expected to have myopia by 2050.
 This is a vision epidemic that is worsening.
 Children whose parents have myopia, and those who spend most of the day indoors staring at smartphones, TVs, or tablets, are at higher risk.

 When a Child with Ortho-K Sleeps Safely, Parents Sleep Soundly

 Ortho-k utilizes rigid gas permeable lenses that allow oxygen to reach your child’s eyes so that the eyes remain healthy.
 Ortho-k lenses safely and effectively work while your child sleeps, temporarily providing clear vision during your child’s waking hours, and slowing the progression of myopia.

-Dr. Moshe Roth and Dr. Steffani Tiomno will answer any questions you have about ortho-k.
-If you decide to proceed, Dr. Moshe Roth and Dr. Steffani Tiomno will conduct a thorough eye examination, fit your child with customized lenses, and oversee care.
-Family Eye Care serves ortho-k patients in Old Bridge, East Brunswick, Woodbridge, Edison, and throughout New Jersey
+Dr. Moshe Roth and Dr. Steffani Tiomno Viveros will answer any questions you have about ortho-k.
+If you decide to proceed, Dr. Moshe Roth and Dr. Steffani Tiomno Viveros will conduct a thorough eye examination, fit your child with customized lenses, and manage the entire process.Our practice serves patients from Old Bridge, East Brunswick, Woodbridge, and Edison, New Jersey and surrounding communities.